teambtcmap/btcmap-wiki/src/general/outdated.md

 ## 4. You're Awesome!

 As you can see, verifying locations usually takes a couple of minutes, and everyone can do it.

+_Note: If you visited the location and found that the merchant no longer accepts bitcoin, you would simply remove the [bitcoin-related tags](tagging-instructions#required-tags) from the merchant._